kallmanation/kallmanation/ckrxjbgam04zv2ks17y9e3drd.md

 Add, Modify, or Remove requirements to make the system "work" (whatever that means).
 Descriptions, diagrams and psuedo-code welcome.

----

-_Psst... if you like this peculiar post, I propose you please prop me up with a donation in a pecuniary form on my [buy me a pixel](https://www.buymeacoffee.com/kallmanation) page.
-End of promotion_

 <details>
 <summary>
 So what did I do?</summary>